Marischal College: The building

-Greyfriars Church

-Amongst the buildings demolished to make way for the new frontage of Marischal College at the turn of the 20th century, was the Greyfriars collegiate church, built in 1532 and incorporated as part of the College in 1593.
+Amongst the buildings demolished to make way for the new frontage of Marischal College at the turn of the 20th century, was Greyfriars Church, built in 1532 and incorporated as part of the College in 1593.
 Following a dispute regarding the conservation of this church, a new church building was constructed within the Marischal College complex.
 It is incorporated into the College frontage, which includes the southern tower, notable for being surmounted with a spire.

-Following a merger, this church was later to become known as Greyfriars John Knox Church.
-The building is currently unused and is being offered for sale by the Church of Scotland for commercial or residential use.